Patient Safety Commissioner for Scotland: History

 An independent review by Baroness Cumberlege into harm sustained by patients reported in July 2020, with recommendations directed towards the healthcare system in England.
 In September 2020, the programme of government in Scotland set out a commitment to creating the role of a national advocate for patients.
-On 27 September 2023 the Members of the Scottish Parliament voted unanimously to pass the bill.
+On 27 September 2023 the Members of the Scottish Parliament voted unanimously to pass the bill, which became the Patient Safety Commissioner for Scotland Act 2023 (asp 6).

 The successful candidate will be appointed by His Majesty on the nomination of the Scottish Parliament.
 The annual cost to staff and run this office is anticipated to be around £645,000.
 In April 2024 candidates were interviewed by a cross-party panel, but the panel had decided not to nominate any of those applicants, instead preferring to readvertise.
 A second, full recruitment exercise took place but the preferred candidate did not take up the offer.
 In February 2025, the position was advertised for a third time.

-In May 2025, Karen Titchener was nominated for the role by the Scottish Parliament and expected to start in September 2025.
+In May 2025, Karen Titchener was nominated for the role by the Scottish Parliament.
+She started in September 2025.